You can play metal on almost any guitar but it makes a big difference when a guitar is built with metal in mind.

 Despite the Chapman ML1 Pro being mostly geared towards metal, it’s more versatile than you might think.
 The Sonorous pickups offer well-balanced tone that works great for metal, and they’re pretty high output.

-There’s not much more I can say about this guitar – it’s one of the best I’ve tried in this price bracket.
+It’s one of the best guitars I’ve tried in this price bracket.

 Alternatives in this range: